Noncommutative Poisson vertex algebras and Courant-Dorfman algebras: Introduction

+where the Hamiltonian $H$ is an element of a Poisson algebra $P$, with bracket $\sb{\?,\?}$, and $f=f(t)\in P$ is an arbitrary observable evolving with the time parameter $t$.
+Many Hamiltonian systems in classical field theory admit a similar algebraic formulation, in which the Poisson algebra is replaced by a Poisson vertex algebra (PVA), that is, a (unital associative) commutative algebra $\mathcal{V}$, equipped with a derivation $\partial$ and a `$\lambda$-bracket'

+(where $\mathcal{V}[\lambda]\defeq\mathcal{V}\otimes\kk[\lambda]$), satisfying appropriate axioms that generalize the axioms of Poisson algebras.
+In this case, the evolution equation~\eqref{eq:sub:intro.PDEs.1} becomes a Hamiltonian partial differential equation (PDE) with $\sb{\?,\?}=\sb{\?{}_\lambda\?}|_{\lambda=0}$, where now the Hamiltonian is a local functional $\smallint h\in\mathcal{V}/\partial\mathcal{V}$ and $f=f(x,t)$ is interpreted as a function of some independent variables $x$ and the time parameter $t$.
+This approach, and its generalization given by non-local PVAs, has been particularly fruitful to interpret and unify interesting integrable Hamiltonian PDEs, such as the KdV equation (see, e.g.,~\cite{BDSK09,DSK13} for details).

-One of the main features of Poisson vertex algebras is that they are the quasi-classical limits of Borcherds' vertex algebras.
-Every vertex algebra $V$ comes equipped with a canonical decreasing filtration known as the \emph{Li filtration} \cite{li05}:
+PVAs receive their name because the quasi-classical limits of Borcherds' vertex algebras are always of this type (see, e.g., \cite{kac:vertex} for background on vertex algebras).
+Every vertex algebra $V$ has a canonical decreasing filtration

-The associated graded algebra $A = \mathrm{gr}_F V = \oplus_{p \geq 0} F_{p}V / F_{p+1} V$ carries a structure of Poisson vertex algebra.
-This is a commutative associative graded algebra (the normally ordered product of $V$ descends to the multiplication of $A$), with a unit (given by the image of the vacuum vector $\mathbb{1} \in V$) and a derivation of degree $1$ (given by the translation operator of $V$).
-In addition, the $\lambda$-bracket of $V$ descends to a Lie conformal structure on $A$ satisfying the Leibniz rule with respect to the multiplication.